- Welcome to the Knowledge Base

 Activating filtering will turn on boxes which allow you to specify the parameters you wish to apply to the grid.
+The total number of filters applied is displayed in brackets beside the filter button.
+You are able to hide/show filters to give you more space within the Landing Page by clicking the filter button.
 Applying a filter is a four-step process:

-1 Choose the field on which you want to apply a filter using the dropdown menu on the first box.
+Step 1: Choose the field on which you want to apply a filter using the drop-down menu on the first box.

-2 Specify the filter type from the dropdown on the second box.
+Step 2: Specify the filter type from the drop-down on the second box.

 Adding Additional Filters

-For example, the following two screenshots are based on the All Organisations view.
-The first has a filter applied to limit the view to only those Organistions whose name begins with B, which are based in London, so uses the Match all filter conditions option.
+For example, the following two screenshots are based on the same People view as above.
+The first has a filter applied to limit the view to only those People whose name begins with A, which are based in London, so uses the Match all filter conditions option.

-The next screenshot shows the same filters but this time the Match any filter conditions option has been applied so now we can see Organisations which begin with B OR which are based in London, which is why the first entries visible start with A..
+The next screenshot shows the same filters but this time, the Match any filter conditions option has been applied so now we can see People which begin with A or which are based in London, which is why the first entries visible aren't based in London.

-If you want to apply more than one criterion to the same field (for example, you want to show the Organisationswhose names start with A or B or C, simply separate the criteria with commas).
+If you want to apply more than one criterion to the same field (for example, you want to show the People whose names start with A or B or C, simply separate the criteria with commas).